COLLEGE OF

 Stay connected!

-After you graduate, stay connected with the CEHD Alumni Society & read Connect, your alumni magazine.
+After you graduate, stay connected with the CEHD Alumni Society, and read Connect, your alumni magazine.